 Our business is continuing as usual.
 Delib has an established business continuity plan which is assessed as part of our ISO27001 accreditation.
 Some of the plans and mitigations in this article can and would be applied in the event of other business continuity issues, but here relate to COVID-19.

-While restrictions are lifting in some regions, this is not the case everywhere and the situation may change again.
-Our main focus remains on protecting our colleagues and customers and preventing the spread of illness.
+With infection levels rising again, our main focus remains on protecting our colleagues and customers and preventing the spread of illness.
 We continue to follow the news and updates regarding COVID-19 from the World Health Organisation (WHO) and the UK, Australia, and New Zealand Governments - as this is where our staff are based.

 Support for customers